 A beautiful oily whole bean that partners well with full immersion coffee brewing.

 One of the best ways to ensure you are getting the freshest coffee beans possible for your French Press is to subscribe to a subscription service.
-There's no need to search online or your local store for fresh beans once you run out you will receive a new batch at your door weekly, monthly or whenever you need them.
+There’s no need to search online or at your local store for fresh beans; once you run out, you will receive a new batch at your door weekly, monthly, or whenever you need them.

 Not only is this a great way to have a regular supply of fresh coffee beans, but you’ll also get to experiment and try a variety of different bean styles – some of which you might have never tried otherwise.